 Peru's Congress declines OAS summit over gender neutral bathroom rule

-Peru's Congress, controlled by socially conservative parties, rejected on Thursday the government's request to host the Western Hemisphere regional body's assembly in October due to a requirement that it offer gender neutral bathrooms at the event.
+Peru's Congress, controlled by socially conservative parties, rejected on Thursday the government's request to host the regional body's assembly in October over a requirement it offer gender neutral bathrooms at the event.

 Peru, a deeply Catholic country, is among Latin America's most socially conservative nations, with years of infighting among lawmakers and activists over whether the state should recognize multiple gender identities or only biological sex.